MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

- The link is requested using \ref ConnectToMds() function passing the remote server address formatted as in protocol description (see \ref plugins).
+ The link is requested using \ref ConnectToMds() function passing the remote server address formatted as in protocol description (see \ref mdsip_plugins).
  This function creates a new \ref Connection instance at the server side, filled with parameters that it has beed parsed by address string and calling
  \ref NewConnection() with selected protocol name.